- Future Student Information

 Policies, Forms and Handbooks

 WKU has both types of programs.
-You can become a Registered Nurse by either attending the Associate Degree program (ASN) located on the South Campus and the Glasgow Campus or by attending the Pre-licensure Baccalaureate Degree Program (BSN) located on the Main Campus.
+You can become a Registered Nurse by either attending the Associate of Science in Nursing (ASN) located on the South Campus and the Glasgow Campus or by attending the Pre-licensure Baccalaureate Degree Program (BSN) located on the Main Campus.
 Both degrees will prepare you to take the NCLEX exam, and obtain a license as a registered nurse in Kentucky or any other state in the US.

 What's the difference between the two programs?

-Students who have an Associate Degree in Nursing (total program = 72 credit hours) and who have successfully taken the NCLEX exam are eligible to return to WKU and take the RN to BSN program.
-An additional 36 credit hours of nursing and completion of WKU general education requirements will allow the ADN to graduate with a Baccalaureate in Nursing.
+Students who have an Associate of Science in Nursing (total program = 69 credit hours) and who have successfully taken the NCLEX exam are eligible to return to WKU and take the RN to BSN program.
+An additional 36 credit hours of nursing and completion of WKU general education requirements will allow the ASN to graduate with a Baccalaureate in Nursing.
 So either route will allow you to become a Registered Nurse.

-Can I apply to the Baccalaureate and the Associate Degree program at the same time?
+Can I apply to the Baccalaureate and the Associate of Science in Nursing program at the same time?

-You may apply to both the Baccalaureate and the Associate Degree program at the same time, which may increase your chances of being accepted into one of the programs.
+You may apply to both the Baccalaureate and the Associate of Science in Nursing program at the same time, which may increase your chances of being accepted into one of the programs.
 However; this process involves completing two different applications and sending them to different offices.

 Do I have to take an entrance exam?